 Cleveland Clinic and Stanford have signed a collaboration agreement.
 Cleveland Clinic's medical scribe fellowship was successfully launched for the 2019-2020 academic year.
 Our program is partnering with Dr. Steven Lin and Dr. Valerie Teng of Stanford University's medical scribe fellowship.
-We are currently working together to develop a scribe training curriculum.
 We’re excited to expand both programs with joint-initiatives and cross-institutional scholarship opportunities.

 Are you a prospective healthcare student looking to observe and participate in direct patient care?
 The Cleveland Clinic Medical Observation and Scribe Training (MOST) Fellowship could be the unique opportunity you are looking for.
 MOST is a one-year post-baccalaureate program that offers students the opportunity to work alongside healthcare providers to enhance the delivery of team-based patient care and improve physician workflow.
 As a medical scribe fellow, you will be exposed to the real practice of medicine at the physician-patient level.
 Not only will you work directly with physicians to provide efficient patient care throughout the Cleveland Clinic health system, but you will also learn medical terminology and clinical documentation.